 You might feel as if your dog has something wrong, but you can’t quite put your finger on what it is.
-In fact, it’s not unusual for people to miss the signs and symptoms.
+In fact, it’s not unusual for people to miss the early signs and symptoms.

 To Understand Dog Spleen Tumors, You Need to Understand the Spleen

 The spleen is located next to your dog’s stomach and is one of the body’s vascular organs.
 It’s “vascular” because it regulates blood cells and recycles blood protein and iron.
 In addition, the spleen contains cells that recognize harmful microorganisms in the body.

 The spleen has two types of tissue:

 Red Pulp Tissue

 Activity in red pulp tissue helps filter blood and recycle the proteins and iron from blood cells.
 The red pulp connective tissue makes up about 79% of the spleen.
 This part of the spleen contains many different blood cells including:

 - Platelet (thrombocytes): These cells promote blood clotting.

 - Red Blood Cells: These cells are responsible for delivering oxygen to body tissues.

 White pulp tissue contains cells that create an immune response when infection, viruses, or bacteria threaten the body.
 They constantly protect the body against illness.
 White blood cells are created from bone marrow.